 Cause and Effect Diagram

 Calculating Mean and Standard Deviation

 |Section 10: Slides and Other Resources|

 PMP, IRCA Registered Lead Auditor, ASQ - CSSBB, CQA, CQE, CMQ/OE, CIA

-Sandeep Kumar has around 30 years of Project Quality Management (Engineering, Procurement and Construction) experience in power, oil/ gas and mining industry.
-He has worked as Quality Manager on number of projects including Power, Oil and Gas and Infrastructure projects.
+Sandeep Kumar has around 30 years of Project Quality Management (Engineering, Procurement and Construction) experience in power, oil/ gas, and mining industry.
+He has worked as Quality Manager on a number of projects including Power, Oil and Gas and Infrastructure projects.